googleapis/google-api-ruby-client/README.md

 Drive = Google::Apis::DriveV2 # Alias the module
 drive = Drive::DriveService.new
-drive.authorization = authorization # See Googleauth or Signet libraries
+drive.authorization = ... # See Googleauth or Signet libraries

 # Search for files in Drive (first page only)
 files = drive.list_files(q: "title contains 'finances'")